Skip to content

 Detailed Explanation

-• Subtitle Number: Each subtitle block has a unique number, incrementally increasing in sequence.
-The number starts from 1 and must be an integer.
+• Subtitle Number: Each subtitle block has a unique number, incrementing sequentially.
+Numbering starts from 1 and must be an integer.

 • Example: 1

 • Timestamp: The format is HH:MM:SS,mmm, where HH is hours, MM is minutes, SS is seconds, and mmm is milliseconds.
-The timestamp consists of two times, separated by -->, with a space on each side of the symbol, indicating the start and end times of the subtitle.
+The timestamp consists of two times separated by --> with a space on each side, indicating the start and end time of the subtitle.

 • Example: 00:00:01,000 --> 00:00:04,000